 - intraocular pressure measurement, and

 - examination of the health of the internal ocular media and fundus with the use of diagnostic pharmaceutical agents, biomicroscopy, and ophthalmoscopy.

 Additional tests may be performed when indicated by case history or objective signs and symptoms noted during the eye examination.

 These tests may include, but are not limited to, exophthalmometry, keratometry, gonioscopy, Amsler grid testing, ultrasonography, and corneal topography.

 Ocular Health Assessment

 New England Eye Center’s optometrists evaluate the complete ocular health of patients with the use of biomicroscopy and ophthalmoscopy and detect and diagnosis systemic pathology.
-They provide follow up care to patients and appropriate referral when necessary.
+They provide follow-up care to patients and appropriate referrals when necessary.

 Treatment & Management of Ocular Surface Disease